Massive Retracted Rotator Cuff Tear

 - Tendon degeneration due to aging

 When a rotator cuff tear is suspected, it is important to schedule an orthopedic consultation for proper examination and care.
-Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with massive retracted rotator cuff tears in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Kelechi Okoroha is a shoulder specialist who provides detailed examination and care for patients with massive retracted rotator cuff tears in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Symptoms of Massive Rotator Cuff Tears